jitsi/handbook/docs/dev-guide/iframe.md

 You can also add multiple event listeners by using **`addEventListeners`**.

 This method requires an object type as the single argument.
-The object argument must have the names of the events as keys and the event listeners as values.
+The object argument must have the names of the events as keys and the event listeners as values:

-**NOTE:** This method exists but it is **DEPRECATED**.
-The **`JitsiMeetExternalAPI`** class extends [EventEmitter] methods.
-We recommend using [EventEmitter].

 ```javascript
 function incomingMessageListener(object)